FlamingTempura/bibtex-tidy/README.md

                            ascending)
                            --sort=name,year

-  --duplicates             Check for duplicates - If there are duplicates, output
+  --duplicates             Check for duplicates.
+If there are duplicates, output
                            warnings.
 When using with the `merge` option, this determines which entries to merge.
 Two entries are considered duplicates in the following cases: